JakeVonOgden/BlueBirdClient/README.md

-# RedHawk, a Web App for searching and reviewing anime.
+# RedHawk, a Web App for reviewing anime.

 ## Motivation